JohnScience/midpoint/DESIGN.md

     pub fn $fn_name(a: &$t, b: &$t) -> $t {
         // wrapping_add restricts the implementation,
         // unchecked_add is feature-gated and unsafe but
-        // better reflects the known invariant
+        // better reflects the known invariant (that the
+        // addition won't overflow)
         unsafe{
             // >> compiler emits shr and sar for unsigned
             // and signed types, respectively